 School of the Arts Faculty

-Assistant Professor (2008)
+Associate Professor (2008)

-B.A.
-Stanford University, M.A.
-University of California, Los Angeles, Ph.D.
+M.A.
 University of California, Los Angeles

 Dr. Banks' primary area of research is the American film and television industries, with a specific focus on creative and craft guilds and unions.
-Her current book project is a history of film and television writers and of the Writers Guild.
+She is author of The Writers: A History of American Screenwriters and their Guild (Rutgers University Press, 2015), co-editor of Production Studies: Cultural Studies of Media Industries (Routledge, 2009) and co-editor of Production Studies, The Sequel!
+Cultural Studies of Global Media Industries (Routledge, 2015).

 Dr. Banks is a Fellow at the Emerson Engagement Lab.
 Her work at the Lab has focused on civic engagement and the creation and facilitation of games for civic change.
 Her current project, The Boda-Boda Game, is a partnership with the Red Cross in Uganda.